 - You don’t need to know which version is executed (the default version in /usr/lib/system/system/rngd.service or a customized version in /etc/systemd/system/rngd.service),

-- You get at the top the current version starting with a # character,
+- You get the current version starting with a # character at the top,

 - If there are “drop-in” unit file snippets (here in /etc/systemd/system/rngd.service.d), they are inserted at the right place.

 The RHEL 7.2 release also adds the systemctl edit command.